 If you’ve ever had trouble repaying your education loans, you’re not alone.
 A May 2020 report from the Federal Reserve finds that 17% of people with student loan debt were behind on their payments in 2019.

-But even with this extension, it may be a good time to start exploring potential payment relief options for later this year.
+But even with this extension, it may be a good time to start exploring potential payment relief options.
 Read on for ways to get a handle on your student loan debt.

 - Is there debt relief for student loans?